How Child IDs Are Used in Parameters

 This topic describes input parameters, output parameters, and special cases for interpreting child IDs returned from IAccessible methods.

-Many of the Active Accessibility functions and most of the IAccessible properties take a VARIANT input parameter.
+Many of the Microsoft Active Accessibility functions and most of the IAccessible properties take a VARIANT structure as an input parameter.
 For most of the IAccessible properties, this parameter allows client developers to specify whether they want information about the object itself or about one of the object's simple elements.

 When initializing a VARIANT parameter, be sure to specify VT_I4 in the vt member in addition to specifying the child ID value (or CHILDID_SELF) in the lVal member.

 For example, to get the name of an object, and not one of the object's child elements, initialize the VARIANT for the first parameter of IAccessible::get_accName ( CHILDID_SELF in the lVal member and VT_I4 in the vt member), and then call IAccessible::get_accName.